Album Cover Art - The Most Unique and Creative Service

 The artwork was done to illustrate him as a royal king and behind him was the world and the depth of space.
 The sound behind the music project was Hip-Hop, and we agreed on creating something visually that would summarize the tone of the project.

 I mentioned earlier that most hip-hop artist or producers see themselves as the best.
-This mentality starts from the independent/underground artists and goes all the way up the to music moguls as well as big time super-producers.
+This mentality starts from the independent/underground artists and goes all the way up to the music moguls as well as big time super-producers.

 Being confident is essential if one wants to go through the jungle of the mainstream music industry and survive attacks that come with the fame.